Caltech-IPAC/firefly-help/README.md

 `toc` stands for table of contents.  `toc_creator.js` is where you define your table of content.

 `html` directory contains help content.
 It is further divided into subdirectory to allow multiple projects.
-It is recommended to separate images into an `images` subdirectory
+It is recommended to separate images into an `img` subdirectory

 ### Small changes to this template